 New York City is a much safer place.
 Be smart about your decision, don't feel pushed or rushed into it, and again, trust your feelings.
 If by chance you happen to be a victim of a scam, then call the police and report it as soon as possible.
 If you pulled a listing off a website, notify the website owner as well so others don't become a victim.

-The NYU Housing Registry, accessed through your NYUHome account, makes available a listing of available non-NYU apartments and shares, exclusively viewable to the NYU community.
+The NYU Housing Registry, accessed through your NYUHome account, provides a listing of available non-NYU apartments and shares, exclusively viewable to the NYU community.
 It's also a great resource to find other students who are searching for an apartment or those who may be looking to share a space within their current living situation.

 Note: The Housing Registry is only accessible to NYU students enrolled in a full-time degree program, faculty, and staff members.
 If you are currently enrolled and do not have access, please contact ITS (212-998-3333) for assistance.

 Please note that NYU does not own properties nor is able to verify information provided in listings.

 |1.
 Go to: NYUHome||2.
 Click on NYU Life||3.
 Click on Housing Registry|